 He also was a top-10 finalist for the Pulitzer Prize in local reporting for the Rocky Mountain News and is enshrined in the Scripps Howard Journalism Hall of Fame.
 Burt has taught computer-assisted reporting and internet research to graduate students for 11 years at the University of Colorado School of Journalism and Mass Communication.
 For the past three years he has led research symposiums for journalists and citizens throughout Colorado on behalf of the university.
 Burt recently left the Denver Post to join I-News.

-Joe Mahoney is a staff photojournalist with Rocky Mountain PBS I-News.
-Mahoney was a staff photographer and then Assistant Director of Multimedia for the Rocky Mountain News from 1999 until the paper closed in 2009.
+Joe Mahoney is the director of multimedia with Rocky Mountain PBS I-News.
+Mahoney was a staff photographer,then Assistant Director of Multimedia for the Rocky Mountain News from 1999 until the 150-year-old paper closed in 2009.
 He began his career with the Associated Press and spent eight years with the wire service.

-He was part of photo teams that won two Pulitzer Prize for Breaking News Photography with the staff of the News in 2001 for covering the Columbine High School shootings and again in 2003 for coverage of the wildfires in Colorado in 2003.
-Mahoney won an Emmy in 2010 in the Topical Documentary category for his work as associate producer on “Final Edition.”
+Mahoney won Pulitzer Prizes for Breaking News Photography with the staff of the News in 2001 for covering the Columbine High School shootings and again in 2003 for coverage of the wildfires in Colorado.
+Mahoney won a Heartland Emmy in 2010 in the Topical Documentary category for his work as a producer on “Final Edition.”

-He also teaches photojournalism, multimedia and social documentary courses at Metropolitan State University in Denver and has been a frequent coach at the National Press Photographers Association’s “Multimedia Immersion” and the “NewsVideo” workshops at the University of Oklahoma.
+He also teaches photojournalism, multimedia and social documentary courses at Metropolitan State University in Denver and has been a frequent coach at the National Press Photographers Association’s “Multimedia Immersion” at Syracuse University and the “NewsVideo” workshops at the University of Oklahoma.
 He is completing his Masters degree in Political Science at the University of Colorado.

-Katie Kuntz is an award-winning investigative reporter with Rocky Mountain PBS I-News.
+Katie Wilcox (formerly Katie Kuntz) is an award-winning investigative reporter with Rocky Mountain PBS I-News.
 Katie’s skills as a multimedia journalist stem from her background in radio, television, documentary filmmaking and newspaper reporting.